Nasdaq short interest up 0.3% in late February

-NEW YORK (Reuters) - Short interest on the Nasdaq rose 0.3% in late February, the exchange said on Tuesday.
+NEW YORK, March 10 (Reuters) - Short interest on the Nasdaq rose 0.3% in late February, the exchange said on Tuesday.

 As of Feb.
 28, short interest rose to about 9.06 billion shares, compared with 9.02 billion shares as of Feb.
 14.